-- 1. Connect the flexible oil supply hose to the isolating valve bulkhead fitting and tighten sufficiently to form a good seal.
-Where a double pipe or single pipe suction lift with de-aerator system is being used refer to Fig. 9, and connect the oil return flexible hose to the return pipe fitting. - 2.
-With the sponge O-ring gasket around the burner blast tube insert the burner into the housing tube.
+1. Connect the flexible oil supply hose to the isolating valve and tighten sufficiently to form a good seal.
+Where a double pipe system or single pipe system with de-aerator is being used fit the bypass plug, as described in Fig. 9, and connect the oil return flexible hose to the return pipe fitting.

+2. With the sponge O-ring gasket around the burner blast tube insert the burner into the housing tube.
 Push the burner firmly forward to compress the gasket and tighten the two locking screws using a 5mm Allen key.

-Note: It is important that a good seal is made between the burner and the boiler to prevent re-circulation of the flue gases from the combustion chamber to the burner inlet, or the room in the case of a CF/LLD appliance.
+Note: It is important that a good seal is made between the burner and the boiler to prevent re-circulation of the flue gases from the combustion chamber to the burner inlet or the room in the case of CF/LLD appliance.

-- 3. On the RS balanced flue model, feed the electrical lead back through the hole in the burner surround housing and fit the grommet into the hole ensuring a seal is made. - Re-connect the electrical lead plug into the control box.
+3. On the RS balanced flue model feed the electrical lead back through the hole in the burner surround housing (in the reverse order to that described in 11.2) and fit the grommet into the hole ensuring a seal is made.

+4. Re-connect the electrical lead plug into the control box.